gchwalik/pawsitive/README.md

 ## Development

-We're wrapping our code in docker containers.
+Our code is wrapped up in docker containers.
 This is so that we all develop in the same environments, we can deploy using IaC (infra as code), etc.

 This does have impact on our development though, as to successfully manipulate and debug the environments we need to frequently work inside the containers themselves.

-I detail here some of the dev process to keep in mind.
+See the sub-folder specific READMEs for tools used and recommended dev workflow.

 ### Dependencies